-Similarly, outfalls will also have to be specially considered on a case-by-case basis.
+Similarly, large diameter City outfalls will have to be specially considered on a case-by-case basis.
 The RD approach may involve use of coarser material as a stable material size or armoring layer.
-Smaller outfalls may be removed in coordination with outfall owners to accommodate dredging and capping when necessary.
+Smaller diameter non-City outfalls may be removed in coordination with outfall owners to accommodate dredging and capping when necessary.